OpenBioSim/loch/README.md

 ```

 > [!Note]
-> `Loch` is designed to be compatible with `grand`, so you can make use of
+> `Loch` is designed to be compatible with [grand](https://github.com/essex-lab/grand),
-> `grand.utils` to perform post-simulation analysis, such as trajectory
+> so you can make use of the `grand.utils` module to perform post-simulation analysis,
-> processing and water cluster analysis.
+> such as trajectory processing and water cluster analysis.

 ## Examples